-Records cover the various initiatives, activities, and efforts of both the Public Resource Foundation (1982) and later Public Resource Associates (1988) to affect environmental change on the national and local levels through grassroots planning and lobbying.
-Materials date from 1919-2012 with the bulk of the material covering the mid- 1980s-2012.
-The major areas of emphasis in this collection are the work to reform the 1872 Mining Law, public lands management, and conservation and maintenance of the region's water resources mainly in Northern Nevada.
+Records cover the various initiatives, activities, and efforts of both the Public Resource Foundation (1982) and later Public Resource Associates (1988) to effect environmental change on the national and local levels through grassroots planning and lobbying.
+Materials date from 1919-2012 with the bulk of the material covering the mid-1980s-2012.
+The major areas of emphasis in this collection are the work to reform the 1872 Mining Law, public lands management, and conservation and maintenance of the region's water resources, mainly in northern Nevada.
 The collection consists of correspondence, bureaucratic reports, legislative records, congressional bills and hearings, newsletters, information packets, conference materials, news clips, slides, photographs, and some audio/visual resources.

-Arranged in the following series: 1) Administrative Records; 2) Land Issues; 3) Mining; 4) Water; and 5) Audio/Visual
+Arranged into the following series: 1) Administrative Records; 2) Land Issues; 3) Mining; 4) Water; and 5) Audio/Visual

 Immediate Source of Acquisition